Andrea-1704/Traveling_Salesman_Problem/README.md

 ]
 ```

-The greedy algorithm simply start from a starting city, and continue taking the nearest city to the current one, until all the cities are reached.
+The greedy algorithm simply starts from a starting city, and continue taking the nearest city to the current one, until all the cities are reached.

 A snapshot of the code that performs that operation is here provided: